CT-oss/Ai-abuse/README.md

 Currently working:
 - Microsoft reward points auto task
+- Have a working bypass for survey sites (private), optimising. trying to make it loop

 # Openclaw (local ai)
 100% has some interesting uses, however the fact that it has full access and local is a huge security risk.
 This ai could probably do what comet ai can, better and for free.
 Until more security can be put in place i will not be running this ai.